gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 ## Now: Boots in Darkness

-*Clump clump...  clump clump...* We are awake now, more or less.
-We have been asleep for a long time, but we are awake now.  *Clump clump...  clump clump...*
-We know the way.
+*Clump clump…  clump clump…* We are awake now, more or less.
+We have been asleep for a long time, but we are awake now.  *Clump clump…  clump clump…* We know the way.
 We don't know where it leads, but can tell whenever he tries to turn away from it.

-*Clump clump...  clump clump...* Even if he wasn't limping, He wouldn't notice us guiding him.
+*Clump clump…  clump clump…* Even if he wasn't limping, He wouldn't notice us guiding him.
 No one ever does.
 We are ever so slightly heavier when he chooses a wrong turn, ever so slightly lighter when he takes the right one, and when he pauses to catch his breath, we place his feet just so, just so.
 He does